cartheur/M6x09-I-SBC/README.md

-# M6809 - A kit to learn programming and expandibility.
+# Processor CPU 6x09 - A kit to learn programming against the `x09` architecture family.

-New development work with the Motorola 6809 8-bit CPU for novel products.
+New development work with the Motorola 6809 and Hitachi 6309 8-bit CPU for novelty.
+Multicomputing is the trajectory.

 ## Building a microcomputer-experimental station around the Motorola 6809 CPU.